Basking Ridge, New Jersey’s Most Famous Incident

 (about General Lee and the December 13th morning in Basking Ridge)

-As a captive he gave Gen. William Howe a plan for defeating the Americans, but his treason was not discovered.
-In the end, General Lee was exchanged (May 9, 1778) back to the Continental Army for for British Maj.
-General Richard Prescott and at Valley Forge, General Washington restored his command.
-At the Battle of Monmouth he received the rebuke of General Washington and subsequently was brought up on three charges for which Lee requested a Court Martial.
+As a captive, he gave Gen. William Howe a plan to defeat the Americans, but his treason was not discovered.
+In the end, General Lee was exchanged (May 9, 1778) back to the Continental Army for British Maj.
+General Richard Prescott and General Washington restored his command at Valley Forge.
+At the Battle of Monmouth, he received the rebuke of General Washington and subsequently was brought up on three charges, for which Lee requested a court martial.
 He lost the court martial and was officially dismissed.

 In an ensuing encounter, Lee was slightly wounded in the initial exchange of shots and only the intercession of Laurens’ second, Alexander Hamilton, prevented further engagement.
 Lee’s injury, however, prevented him from accepting a similar challenge from Anthony Wayne.
-On January 10, 1780 Lee leaves his Virginia estate to visit Philadelphia he was stricken with fever and dies alone and friendless at a tavern on October 2, 1782.
+On January 10, 1780, Lee left his Virginia estate to visit Philadelphia he was stricken with fever and died alone and friendless at a tavern on October 2, 1782.

-The former General Lee died a few years later on October 2, 1782 to which Lee wrote prior to his death in his will:
+The former General Lee died a few years later on October 2, 1782, to which Lee wrote before he died in his will:

 “I desire most earnestly that I may not be buried in any church yard, or within a mile of any Presbyterian or Anabaptist meeting house; for since I reside in this country I have kept so much bad company when living, that I do not choose to continue it when dead.”